 Many times, dental health falls by the wayside.

 And this is only growing as our population ages.
 Estimates show that 50 million seniors will be without dental insurance by 2030.

-We provide affordable, high-quality oral healthcare with comprehensive education, clinical and wellness services for seniors in need, enabling them to live healthy and productive lives.
+The nonprofit Senior Dental Center provides affordable, high-quality oral healthcare with comprehensive education, clinical and wellness services for seniors in need, enabling them to live healthy and productive lives.

 Many older adults need prostheses to help them properly eat, speak, and smile.
 Our specialized team ensures our patients get the treatment that best fits their needs.

 With 46% of our patients having untreated tooth decay, providing fillings is a vital step in stopping infections of the mouth from spreading to other parts of the body.

 “There’d been many moments when I felt that I could not smile normally and naturally because I felt so ugly.
 I managed to smile, it might be behind my hand.”

 We provide a wide range of high-quality oral healthcare services in a state-of-the-art facility with passionate staff, excellent materials and high-tech diagnostic and treatment instrumentation for best results.
 Our goal is to ensure our senior patients achieve and maintain long-term oral health, regardless of their ability to pay for services.

 It’s likely you know or love someone affected by limited access to oral healthcare.